pivotal-cf/rabbit-example-app/README.md

 ```

 #### If you have`HAProxy allows HTTPS traffic only` enabled in CloudFoundry, then
-- Replace http with https with http in the above mentioned URL's.
+- Replace http with https in the above mentioned URL's.
 - Ensure you have a rule on your LoadBalancer (or HAProxy), which forwards secure TCP from port 4443 to TCP on port 80.

 Demonstration